Arttuv/arttuv-website/src/markdown-pages/research/information-overload/feedly-vs-inoreader-and-the-ultimate-feed-reader.md

 People from Feedly have hinted they are implementing support for generating feeds for non-RSS websites and newsletters.
 It’ll take some months (as of May 2020), but they should be coming.
 Feedly’s support has also been helpful so I wouldn’t mind supporting the company.

-# If I Could Decide
+# If I Could Get Anything
 The optimal solution would of course be a combination of both - focus on getting the content in where ever and in which format it is, and combining NLP and beautiful UI (and native apps) on top of it.
 If I can’t get all the sources to the one app, I will need to be using multiple apps, or app and emails, or whatever: It takes time and leads me to forget where I saw That One Article.
 No social features and no notes or highlights beyond tagging and starring.

 Nowadays you can demand a beautiful and snappy application, and you should.
 The application you use to read most of the content on the web should be beautiful and pleasant to read with.
 Reading view could be themed based on the color theme of the source website, to help differentiate the reading experience and notice what kind of article you are reading

 Everything this under $100 a year

-Btw, Feedly's and Inoreader's margeting texts support beautifully my valuation of their features.

-> "Take back control of you news feed"

-> "Goodbye information overload"

-First I need to get back the control of my feed and then I can battle the information overload.

-## My Feature List For Feeds Aggregator
+## Feature Summary For Feeds Aggregator

 This is the feature list I use to select a feed aggregator.